wp-plugins/contact-us-by-lord-linus/readme.txt

 1. If you are not recieving emails, you may need to turn off Allow Comments on the page where you place [LORDLINUS_CONTACT_FORM].

 == Changelog ==

+= 1.2 =
+1. Added install and uninstall script
+2. Show entries on admin dashboard

 = 1.0 =
 1. Small bugs resolved